Guadalupe Ortiz de Landázuri Fernández de Heredia

-Guadalupe Ortiz de Landázuri Fernández de Heredia (12 December 1916 – 16 July 1975) was a Spanish Roman Catholic professor and a member of the Opus Dei personal prelature.
+Guadalupe Ortiz de Landázuri Fernández de Heredia (12 December 1916 – 16 July 1975) was a Spanish Catholic professor and a member of Opus Dei.
 She was one of the first women to join Opus Dei, after meeting the founder Josemaría Escrivá in 1944.
 She helped start Opus Dei in Mexico and also collaborated directly with Escrivá in Rome.
 A serious heart condition eventually claimed her life in 1975.

-After a number of requests from people who knew her during her life, her cause of canonization opened on 3 November 2001.
+After several requests from people who knew her during her life, her cause of canonization opened on 3 November 2001.
 In mid-2017, Pope Francis declared that she had lived a life of heroic virtue and named her Venerable.
 The same Pope confirmed a miracle attributed to her intercession (the healing of a cancer patient) in June 2018.
 Her beatification was celebrated on 18 May 2019 in Madrid.